ncb27/ncb27.github.io/README.md

 #### Technical Skills: Python, SQL, Java, Machine Learning, MATLAB

+## About me
+I am a Data Scientist with a strong background in Robotics and Telecommunications Engineering, passionate about leveraging machine learning, artificial intelligence, and automation to solve complex problems.
+My expertise spans multiple industries, including finance, telecommunications, automotive, and retail, where I have built predictive models, optimized business decisions, and developed intelligent systems.

+🔹 Machine Learning & AI – Experience in classification, regression, and deep learning models, optimizing solutions for real-world applications.
+🔹 Big Data & Cloud Computing – Skilled in handling large-scale datasets, cloud-based ML deployments, and scalable architectures.
+🔹 Fraud Detection & Risk Modeling – Developed ML models for risk assessment and customer churn prediction in financial and telecom industries.
+🔹 Computer Vision & Automation – Experience in AI-driven automation, including image-based age verification and robotic process automation.

+I thrive at the intersection of technology and business, ensuring that data-driven solutions translate into measurable impact.
+Always eager to explore new challenges, drive innovation, and collaborate with like-minded professionals.

+📩 Let’s connect and build the future of AI-driven solutions!

 ## Education
 - B.S., Robotics and Telecomunications Engineer | Universidad de las Américas Puebla (_May 2023_)
 - Bootcamp.
 Data science | Tripleten (_dec2024)